 Canvas is an online platform for Hope International University where students have a course shell for each course they have registered for per semester.
-Students can log into CANVAS one week before classes begin to review the course syllabus and other course resources.
+Students can log into Canvas one week before classes begin to review the course syllabus and other course resources.
 View the tutorials and become familiar with the online classroom environment.
-Online courses are conducted completely through this site, but each on ground course also has course shells, which will provide students with handouts, memos, grades, and other valuable information for the course.

-Contact DLT@hiu.edu if there is trouble with logging in.
+Online courses are conducted completely through this site, but each on-ground course also has course shells, which will provide students with handouts, memos, grades, and other valuable information for the course.
+Contact the Department of Learning Technology (DLT) DLT@hiu.edu if there are any problems with logging in.

-The MFT program has a setup in Canvas, titled MFT Orientation and Resources- Updated.
+The MFT Program has a setup in Canvas, titled MFT Orientation and Resources.
 All students have access to this resource.
-The following items are in the Files section of the Canvas shell and students should become familiar with them.
+The following items are in the Files section of the Canvas shell, and students should become familiar with them.